sloyless/retropie-razorfish-theme/readme.txt

 ---------------------------------------

+This theme was inspired by Florian Hurtaut's theme which was released for EmulationStation 1.x.
 I have built the theme using EmulationStation for Windows and have tested with a Raspberry Pi 2 B with a 320 MB memory split at 1920x1080 resolution.
 I have yet to test this theme with older Raspberry Pi models.
 I have a Raspberry Pi B+ that I will test with in the future.

-This theme is still incomplete.
+This theme is mostly complete.
 There are changes that I have planned to make.
 - Adding additional systems that are supported by the Raspberry Pi.
-- Adding one or two additional layout choices.
+- Adding one additional layout choice.
-- Adding options to the RetroPie menu that allow you to swap between emulation configuration profiles.

 For any question and updates you can reply to the topic below.
 I am also willing to add additional systems and system logo localization upon request. http://blog.petrockblock.com/forums/topic/nothing-but-box-art-wip/